 Cartoon

-This cartoon short is notable
+This live action/animation short is notable

 ever seen Koko the Clown, you know what this is about.
 Recommended